Kulbartsch/bars/README.md

 * [X] Alternatively accept a comma as a decimal separator
 * [X] Define the number of decimals to display
 * [X] Colored terminal output
+* [X] Optional print the sum, count and average of the give values
 * [X] HTML output to integrate in a website or as a standalone page
+* [X] No runtime dependencies, just one binary!
+* [X] No compile time dependencies, just one repo

 ... and more to come.\
 Checkout the detailed [features](features.md) page.\